open main page here with limited thumbnails open main page here with ALL thumbnails

 Guaiacum spp.

+The name means "tree of life" which was given for its medicinal properties.
 Other common names include palo santo, greenheart, ironwood, and verawood, but ALL of these names are also used by several other, unrelated, species.
-True verawood (as opposed to Guaiacum spp.
-CALLED verawood) is a very similar wood from the same family (but a different genus) and is often confused with lignum vitae.
+Verawood (as opposed to Guaiacum spp.
+CALLED verawood) is a fairly similar wood with both woods being very dense and very hard and it is from the same family (but a different genus).
+Verawood and lignum vitae are often confused with each other, BUT they are easy to tell apart via the end grain.
+I had been sold several different batches of wood as lignum vitae and only much later when I improved my end grain processing (see END GRAIN UPDATE) did I realize they were mis-identified and moved them all to the verawood page.

 In woodworking, it is widely used as a mallet wood because of its weight, strength, and durability.
 It is fairly readily available, but expensive.